thriveweb/deking-new/content/pages/marketing.md

 template: MarketingPage
 slug: promotions-specials-events
 title: 'COVID-19 update: 27th March 2020'
-subtitle: How to Make Your Home a Haven
+subtitle: Are you working from home and need a quiet space away from the kids?
 featuredImage: /images/uploads/garage-conversion.jpg
 welcomeTitle: Construction remains an essential service and we are open for business.
 welcomeDescription: >-